taranguiz/taranguiz.github.io/research.md

 **Fault-driven exhumation in Chilean Coastal Cordillera**

 - Aránguiz-Rago, T., Duvall, A., Huntington, K. Cenozoic Fault-Driven Exhumation in the Hyperarid Atacama: Evidence from Low Temperature Thermochronology in the Coastal Cordillera.
-(In Review, Tectonics).
+(Accepted, Tectonics).

 **Paleoclimate and paleoseismological activity in the hyper-arid core of the Atacama Desert**